Substance Abuse Counselor Career Guide

 How to Become a Substance Abuse Counselor

 Since substance abuse counselors occupy a position of trust with their clients and the public at large, all 50 states have set requirements governing counselor licensure.
-As noted above, licensure may or may not require a college degree.
-However, earning a degree will usually qualify the prospective counselor for higher levels of licensure, and therefore, expanded career opportunities as well as potentially higher salaries.
-The steps to becoming a substance abuse counselor typically involve:
+Licensure may or may not require a college degree.
+However, earning a degree usually qualifies the prospective counselor for higher levels of licensure, expanded career opportunities, and potentially higher salaries.
+The steps to becoming a substance abuse counselor typically include:

-- Earn a degree or certificate that fulfills the substance abuse counselor training required by your state.
+1. Earn a degree or certificate that fulfills the level of training required by your state and license type.

 If you already have an associate’s or bachelor’s degree, but not a substance abuse counseling degree, you can typically qualify for licensure as an addiction counselor by completing a certificate program.
 A master’s degree is another option that can help you launch a career in this field.
 Be sure to check your state’s requirements before committing to a program.